YuboC/STA9760-NewYorkPV/README.md

 # New York City Parking Violations
 ```
 This project will load and then analyze a dataset containing millions of NYC
 parking violations since January 2016.
-By completing this exercise, I will
+By completing this exercise,
-demonstrate mastery of principles of containerization, terminal navigation,
+demonstrating mastery of principles of containerization, terminal navigation,
-python scripting, artifact deployment and AWS EC2 provisioning.
+python scripting, artifact deployment and AWS EC2 provisioning will be inclued.
 ```

 *readme format credit to [jng985](https://github.com/jng985/parking_violations)